rajatdangra/CoWIN_VaccineFinder/README.md

 2. Pin-Codes : Search is based on Priority order defined (first come basis).
 Format - Comma separated (eg. 100001, 100002).
 3. Beneficiary IDs: IDs found in Co-Win app against individual user.
 Don't worry, we will fetch everthing for you.
 Format - Comma separated (eg. 123456789, 789101134).
 4. Dose (eg. 1 or 2).
+5. Is Precaution Dose.
-5. Vaccine (eg. ANY, COVISHIELD, COVAXIN, SPUTNIK V).
+6. Vaccine (eg. ANY, COVISHIELD, COVAXIN, SPUTNIK V).
-6. Email Ids: Email ids where mail will be sent in case of slots availability.
+7. Email Ids: Email ids where mail will be sent in case of slots availability.
 Format - Comma separated (eg. abc@gmail.com, def@gmail.com).
-7. Minimum Age Limit: 18 or 45.
+8. Minimum Age Limit: 18 or 45.
-8. Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM).
+9. Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM).
-9. From Date: Date from which vaccination slots will be searched (for 7 days).
+10. From Date: Date from which vaccination slots will be searched (for 7 days).
 Format - "dd-MM-yyyy" (eg. 31-03-2021).
-10. Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
+11. Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
 Value less than 3 Seconds is not recommended due to rate limiting imposed by the Government.
-11. AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
+12. AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
 If false, it asks user to input preferred center.
-12. IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
+13. IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
 If false, it will only pick centers with 'Free' service.
-13. Telegram Chat ID: Chat ID with @Covid19VaccineSlotFinderBot, will not send Notification if this field is left Empty in appsettings.json.
+14. Telegram Chat ID: Chat ID with @Covid19VaccineSlotFinderBot, will not send Notification if this field is left Empty in appsettings.json.
 You can Get your Chat ID by Pinging @Covid19VaccineSlotFinderBot, and then we can update this on the fly based on UserName.

 _Optional_:
 1. First Name - will be used in E-Mail.